SkylineCommunications/dataminer-docs/connector-help/connector_help/Miteq_RSUN.md

 ## About

-Serial driver for the **Miteq RSUN** to totally control and monitor from a system controller over a remote communications bus.
+Serial connector for the **Miteq RSUN** to totally control and monitor from a system controller over a remote communications bus.

-All frontpanel controls and indications (except DC Voltage Monitor and Remote bus data format) are available to a controller over the remote bus.
+All front panel controls and indications (except DC Voltage Monitor and Remote bus data format) are available to a controller over the remote bus.

 ### Version Info